ondrascz/HD-OSD-Font-Tools/dev resources/dev_notes.md

   * -compass
     * input can be bitmap, mcm
   * -battery
     * input can be bitmap, mcm
+  * -arrow
+    * input can be bitmap, mcm
   * -o
     * output OSD font bitmap file